fuzzygroup/blog/_posts/2019-09-02-generating-a-good-password-from-the-command-line.md

 category: linux
 tags: ["linux", "password", "security"]
 ---
+Note: There is a more secure technique here that is more poorly written up.

 I saw my pairing partner do this about six months ago and the elegance of it just struck me.
 Here's the command line:

     date +%s | sha256sum | base64 | head -c 8 ; echo